GuoruiXu/GuoruiXu.github.io/index.md

 ### Mathematical interests

-> + **I'am interested in representation theory of Lie algebras and its applications in stokes phenomenon of ode.**
+> + **I'am interested in representation theory of Lie algebras and its applications in stokes phenomenon of certain ODEs.**

 ### Education

 > + 2025.9 —— 2026.7: **Master2** PGSM Program in Paris Centre
 > + 2024.9 —— 2025.6: **Master1** en Mathématiques in Université de Paris 13, LAGA
 > + 2021.9 —— 2024.6: **Bachelor** Shandong University, College of Mathematics, China
+> + 2020.9 —— 2021.6: Shandong University, School of Control Science and Engineering, China

 ### Seminars